dchaudh/dchaudh.github.io/docs/climate_risk.md

 ## When will this guideline become effective?

 The expectations outlined in the guideline will become effective in a phased approach.
-The minimum mandatory climate-related financial disclosures will become effective from the fiscal period ending on or after October 1, 2024, for D-SIBs and IAIGs.
+The minimum mandatory climate-related financial disclosures will become effective from the fiscal period ending on or after October 1, 2024, for Domestic Systemically Important Banks (D-SIBs) and Internationally Active Insurance Groups (IAIGs).
+For other in-scope FIs, the guideline will become effective from the fiscal year ending on or after October 1, 2025.

 FIs are expected to publish financial disclosures no later than 180 days after the fiscal year-end.
-For other in-scope FIs, the guideline will become effective from the fiscal year ending on or after October 1, 2025.

 ## How can FIs get started with this guideline?